flamerecca/yii2-gitbook-cookbook/scaling.md

     ]
 ```

-If you use HTTP caching configuration in your Apache or NGINX server to serve assets like JS/CSS/JPG/etc, you may want to enable the[`appendTimestamp`](http://www.yiiframework.com/doc-2.0/yii-web-assetmanager.html#%24appendTimestamp-detail)so that when an asset gets updated the old asset will be invalidated in the cache.
+如果我們使用 HTTP caching configuration in your Apache or NGINX server to serve assets like JS/CSS/JPG/etc, you may want to enable the[`appendTimestamp`](http://www.yiiframework.com/doc-2.0/yii-web-assetmanager.html#%24appendTimestamp-detail)so that when an asset gets updated the old asset will be invalidated in the cache.

 ```php
 $config = [